Eviction for rent arrears: Council and housing association tenants

 What to do when you get a notice

-Your council or housing association will give you a written notice if they want to evict you for rent arrears.
+Your council or housing association will give you a written notice.

 why your landlord wants to evict you